-Royston Group Practice formally Dr Littlewood & Partners, is situated within the Barnsley District and serves the former mining community of Royston.
+Royston Group Practice is situated within the Barnsley District and serves the former mining community of Royston.
 The area is one of high deprivation and significant health inequalities.

-Royston Group Practice is a member of Barnsley Peoples First Clinical Commissioning Group (CCG), working with other Barnsley GP practices towards authorisation in 2013, when the statutory duties of Primary Care Trust's will be passed on to groups of GP's to commission services for their respective patients.
+Royston Group Practice is a member of NHS BARNSLEY CCG, working with other Barnsley GP practices to commission services for Barnsley people, when the statutory duties of Primary Care Trust's will be passed on in April 2013